rv178/website/content/posts/the-art-of-fuzzy-finding/index.md

 The LCS here is `def`.

-In the first string, *not all* the characters are adjacent to each other, but they still appear in the same *order*.
+In "ccdegf" , *not all* the characters are adjacent to each other, but they still appear in the same *order*.

-Taking a second example with `s1 = abcdef` and `s2 = aacf`:
+Taking a second example with `a = "aacf"` and `b = "abcdef"`:

 $$
 \def\sq{\boxed{\phantom{\rule{0.7em}{0.7em}}}}